bduggan/leafpad/README.md

 1. Put a csv file into the `data` directory (demo.csv is there by default)
 2. Open a browser to http://localhost:3000/show/csv/demo (where "demo" is the base filename)
 3. Columns whose names end in `geojson` will be displayed as geojsons
+4. Also: columns that look like geojson will be displayed as geojson.  (i.e. they have a "type" and "coordinates")
 5. That's it!

 But wait, there's more!